tinode/chat/docs/API.md

 Finding users by login, phone or email requires query terms to be written with prefixes, i.e. `email:alice@example.com` instead of `alice@example.com`.
 This may present a problem to end users because it requires them to learn the query language.
 Tinode solves this problem by implementing _query rewrite_ on the server: if query term (tag) does not contain a prefix, server rewrites it by adding the appropriate prefix.
 In queries to `fnd.public` the original term is also kept (query `alice@example.com` is rewritten as `email:alice@example.com OR alice@example.com`), in queries to `fnd.private` only the rewritten term is kept (`alice@example.com` is rewritten as `email:alice@example.com`).
 All terms that look like email, for instance, `alice@example.com` are rewritten to `email:alice@example.com OR alice@example.com`.
 Terms which look like phone numbers are converted to [E.164](https://en.wikipedia.org/wiki/E.164) and also rewritten as `tel:+14155551212 OR +14155551212`.
 In addition, in queries to `fnd.public` all other unprefixed terms which look like logins are rewritten as logins: `alice` -> `basic:alice OR alice`.

 As described above, tags which look like phone numbers are converted to E.164 format.
-Such conversion requires a country code.
+Such conversion requires an ISO 3166-1 alpha-2 country code.
 The following logic is used when converting phone number tags to E.164:
-* If the tag already contains a country code prefix, it's used as is: `+1(415)555-1212` -> `+14155551212`.
+* If the tag already contains a country calling code, it's used as is: `+1(415)555-1212` -> `+14155551212`.
 * If the tag has no prefix, country code is taken from the locale value set by the client in `lang` field of the `{hi}` message.
-* If client has not provided the code, the country code is taken from `default_country_code` field of the `tinode.conf`.
+* If client has not provided the code in the `hi.lang`, the country code is taken from `default_country_code` field of the `tinode.conf`.
 * If no `default_country_code` is set in `tinode.conf`, `US` country code is used.

 #### Possible Use Cases